NHLBI/LLM_Chat_Interface/README.md

 Note that the provided `example_chat_config.ini` serves as a template and must be filled with your specific details.

-## Out-of-the-box Limitations

-The application is configured for use within the NHLBI STRIDES environment and may require adjustments for:

-- Different Azure API plans or versions.
-- Alternative authentication methods if not using OpenID or LDAP.
-- Institutional policies on data handling and AI usage.

-## Additional Information

-- **PII Policy**: Adhere strictly to the policy of not sharing Personally Identifiable Information (PII).
-- **Decision-Making Policy**: Do not base critical decision-making or policymaking solely on data from AI services.
-- **Feedback**: Feedback on the tool is encouraged to improve functionality and user experience.

 ## Contribute

 We welcome contributions, whether they are for bug fixes, feature additions, or improvements in documentation.
 For major changes, please open an issue first to discuss what you would like to change.